fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-13-2.png)

-The `dynaplot` function can be used to examine how the relationship between chlorophyll and salinity varies throughout the time series.
+The `dynaplot` function can be used to examine how the relationship between the resposne varaible and salinity/flow varies throughout the time series.
 The interpolation grid that is stored as an attribute in a fitted tidal object is used to create the plot.
-All predicted chlorophyll values for a selected month across all years are plotted in relation to the range of salinity values that were used to create the interpolation grid.
+All predicted values for a selected month across all years are plotted in relation to the range of salinity/flow values that were used to create the interpolation grid.
 The plot is limited to the same month throughout the time series to limit seasonal variation.
-By default, the function constrains the salinity values to the fifth and ninety-fifth percentile of observed salinity values during the month of interest to limit the predictions within the data domain.
+By default, the function constrains the salinity/flow values to the fifth and ninety-fifth percentile of observed values during the month of interest to limit the predictions within the data domain.

 ```r